Quick Facts About General Aniline and Film Corporation (GAF) Trust Fund and Lawsuits

 Filed Jan.
 5, 2001, reorganized Nov.
 12, 2009

-GAF’s Connection to Asbestos
+GAF’s Connection With Asbestos

 GAF’s connection to asbestos and involvement in mesothelioma claims traces back to its purchase of Ruberoid Company in the 1960s.
 The acquisition included an array of asbestos products and an asbestos mine in Vermont.